ScopeFoundry/scopefoundry.github.io/content/en/docs/200_hardware-sharing/_index.md

 ---
 title: Sharing Hardware Components
-description: Publish your shiny new plugin as a ScopeFoundryHW plug-in on GitHub.
+description: Publish your shiny new HardwareComponent on GitHub or contribute to existing ones.
 weight: 200
 ---

-The following instructions explain how to publish `company_model` in your project folder's `ScopeFoundryHW` directory.
-We recommend  the following folder structure.
-Use [ScopeFoundry.tools](/docs/11_tools-tutorials/2_hardware-1/#the-template) to generate the folder structure.
+The following instructions explain how to publish `company_model` in your project folder's `ScopeFoundryHW` directory using Git.

+We recommend  the following folder structure, that be generated with [ScopeFoundry.tools](/docs/11_tools-tutorials/2_hardware-1/#the-template).

 ```
 ├── your_project_folder